-This pulled content is going to show up in the description section under your SEO optimized Title on Google, and you want to rewrite it by putting some of your copywriting persuasion skills to work.
+This pulled content is going to show up in the description section under your SEO optimized title on Google.
+You want to rewrite the title by putting some of your copy writing persuasion skills to work.

 - Write your meta description to searchers not the search engine

 - Keep it short, sweet, but meaty all at the same time.